solarsoft0/website/docs/docs/overview.md

 Find out more on the [community page](/docs/community) and join the Slack workspace.

-If you want to join the Slack channel to chat with contributors and get help please complete the [request form](https://form.typeform.com/to/CvQqk9)
+If you want to join the Slack channel to chat with contributors and get help, please complete the [request form](https://form.typeform.com/to/CvQqk9)